Skip to content

 Observation and discussion

-2.2 Put on a saddle and check the fit for comfort Check fit for comfort, including:
+2.2 Put on a saddle and check the fit for comfort Check fit for comfort, include:

 • Suitable clearance over spine